Kingston Brass Faucets Review & Rating Updated: 08/05/22

 We like the company's website.

 It is well designed, well organized, and easy to navigate.
 The search function is very powerful, producing accurate results in our standard search texts even with complicated requests such as "single hole lavatory faucet."
-There is no "fuzzy search" capability as with Google searches where misspelling a word like "kitchen" is automatically corrected to "kitchen".
+There is no "fuzzy search" capability as with Google searches where misspelling a word like "kicthen" is automatically corrected to "kitchen".
 Any misspellings usually result in nothing found.

 The ability to search on finishes is very helpful in finding all of the products in a matching finish such as "antique copper".
 It even works when looking for split finishes.